 Schools serving low-income students include any elementary or secondary school that is listed in the Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.

 You must respond promptly to any requests for information or documentation from the U.S. Department of Education, even if they seem repetitive.
 These requests will be sent to you while you are still in school as well as once you are out of school.
 You will be asked regularly to confirm that you either still intend to teach or that you are teaching as required.
 You must provide documentation to the U.S. Department of Education at the end of each year of teaching.

 If you temporarily cease enrollment in your program of study or if you encounter situations that affect your ability to begin or continue teaching, you will need to stay in touch with the U.S. Department of Education to avoid your grants being converted to loans before you are able to complete your teaching obligation.

 IMPORTANT REMINDER - Failure to complete the teaching obligation, respond to requests for information, or properly document your teaching service will cause the TEACH Grant to be permanently converted to a loan with interest.
 Once a grant is converted to a loan it cannot be converted back to a grant!

 How much is the grant?

-click here for additional information.
+click the link to for additional information.

 *Due to the Budget Control Act of 2011, known as a “sequester,” TEACH Grant awards disbursed on or after Oct.
 1 will be reduced by a certain percentage,